RokMedves/EuroMillions/README.md

 `Python3: scikit-learn, pandas, numpy, seaborn, matplotlib, scipy`
 ### Quickstart

-Interested in how well you'd do in the Euromillions?
+Interested in how well you'd do in the EuroMillions?

 1. Clone the git repo
 2. Run `python3 quick-start.py`